 Opioid STR: In April 2017, North Carolina received \$31,173,448 to address the opioid crisis through the 21st Century Cures Act, State Targeted Response to the Opioid Crisis Grants (Opioid STR).
 This grant will allow North Carolina to serve a greater number of individuals experiencing opioid use disorders.
 The primary purpose of the proposed project is to design and implement a plan to address the opioid crisis, incorporating components of the Opioid Action Plan, as well as elements delineated in the Opioid STR Needs Assessment, focusing on activities that can realistically be accomplished within the two-year time frame of the grant.
 The funding period for this grant is May 1, 2017 through April 30, 2019, with an annual award of \$15,586,724.
+However, in that funds were remaining at the end of year two, the DMHDDSAS submitted a request for a no cost extension and was awarded such for the period of May 1, 2019 through April 30, 2020.
+The amount of the no cost extension was based on the estimated unobligated balance at the time the application was submitted, which was \$1.291.959.

-- Eighty percent of these funds must support outreach, engagement, treatment and recovery services. - Grant funds are expected to serve at least 1,460 individuals in the first year. - Reduce unmet treatment needs and reduce opioid overdose related deaths through the provision of prevention, treatment and recovery services.
+- Grant funds are expected to serve at least 1,520 individuals in the second year. - Reduce unmet treatment needs and reduce opioid overdose related deaths through the provision of prevention, treatment and recovery services.

-This is the second year of a two-year grant with the opportunity for additional funding as it becomes available for prevention, education and outreach, screening/triage/referral, recovery supports and provider education and development.
+This is the third year of a two-year grant which provides funding for prevention, education and outreach, screening/triage/referral, treatment, recovery supports and provider education and development.